 Here are some tips for remaining in emotional control while enjoying interdependence:

-• If you feel overwhelmed by your partner’s needs, it is okay to say no. For example, if your partner asks you to do something you don’t have the time or energy for, you can say, “I’m happy to help you with that, but I need to finish this task first.”
+- Saying no is acceptable if your partner’s demands are overwhelming you.
+If your partner asks you to do something you don’t have the time or energy to do, for instance, you could respond, “I’m happy to help you with that, but I need to finish this task first.”

 Remember, interdependence is a healthy relationship dynamic.
 It is essential to be supportive of your partner, but it is also important to take care of your needs and maintain emotional control.